juju/docs/src/en/clouds-LXD.md

 create useful models, or serve as a platform to develop your own charms.
 Make sure you have enough local space for the containers though.

-Note that LXD natively supports clustering.
-See [Additional LXD resources][clouds-lxd-resources] for details.

 A tutorial is available on this same topic:
 [Getting started with Juju and LXD][tut-lxd].